This post may contain affiliate links. See our Privacy Policy.

 Filling

 - Place the saucepan over medium heat and bring to a simmer.
-Reduce the heat to medium-low and cook the apple mixture for about 8 to 10 minutes, until the diced apples are tender and the mixture is thick.
+Reduce the heat to medium-low and cook the apple mixture for about 8 to 10 minutes, until the apples are tender and the mixture is thick.
 Stir frequently.
 Remove from the heat.
-Refrigerate until thoroughly chilled.
+Refrigerate for 1 hour or until thoroughly chilled.

 Pastry